webbhuset/realworld-actor-model/doc/README.md

 - Follow other users.
 - Authentication using JWT.

-## Pages

-### Home Page
+### Pages

+- **Home Page**
     - Displays the article feed and a tag cloud where you can filter articles.
     - Displays a feed of articles posted by users you are following.

-### Article View
+- **Article View**
     - Lets your read the article and its comments.
 If you're logged in you can also post comments.

-### User Profile
+- **User Profile**
     - Read info about the user.
 See their posted articles and who they are following.

-### Sign In
+- **Sign In**

-- Login
+- **Sign up**

-### Sign Up

-- Create an account

-### New / Edit Post
+- **New / Edit Post**
     - Form to create or edit articles.

-### User Settings
+- **User Settings**
     - Change your information, email and password etc.

 ## Components